Introduction

 The primary features AISdb provides include:

-Vessel data cleaning and trajectory modeling:Β AISdb includes features for vessel position cleaning and trajectory modeling.
+Vessel data cleaning and trajectory modeling:Β AISdb includes vessel position cleaning and trajectory modeling features.
 This ensures that the data used for analyses is accurate and reliable, providing a solid foundation for further studies and applications.

 Integration with environmental context and external metadata: One of AISdb's unique features is its ability to enrich AIS datasets with environmental context.
 Users can seamlessly integrate oceanographic and bathymetric data in raster formats to bring depth to their analyses β quite literally, as the tool allows for incorporating seafloor depth data underneath vessel positions.
 Such versatility ensures that AISdb users can merge various environmental data points with AIS information, resulting in richer, multi-faceted maritime studies.